Mateusz-Fikus/Django-BookHunters/README.md

 # BookHunters project

-### I did not focus on the design or overall presentation of the website, therefore it looks how it looks.
+### I did not focus on the design or overall presentation of the website, therefore it isn't perfect.

 ## How does it work?